DUT-lujunyu/ToxiCN_MM/README.md

 According to the definition, we identify the most common harmful types of memes on Chinese platforms, including **_targeted harmful_**, **_general offense_**, _**sexual innuendo**_, and _**dispirited culture**_.
 We focus on these harmful types when constructing the dataset.

+During the annotation, we label memes from two aspects: **_harmful types_** (i.e., the above four types) and **_modality combination_** (i.e., analyzing toxicity through fused or independent features, including _Text-Image Fusion_, _Harmful Text_, and _Harmful Image_)

+To request the datasets, please fill out the following form: [https://forms.gle/UN61ZNfTgMZKfMrv7](https://forms.gle/UN61ZNfTgMZKfMrv7).
+After submitting the required info, participants will have a link to a folder containing the datasets in a zip format and the password to uncompress the files.

 ## ❗️ Ethics Statement
-We acknowledge the risk of malicious actors attempting to reverse-engineer memes.
-We strongly discourage and denounce such practices, emphasizing the necessity of human moderation to prevent them.
-We believe the benefits of our proposed resources outweigh the associated risks. **All resources are intended solely for scientific research and are prohibited from commercial use.**
+We acknowledge the risk of malicious actors attempting to reverse-engineer memes. **We sincerely hope that users will employ the dataset responsibly and appropriately, avoiding misuse or abuse.** We believe the benefits of our proposed resources outweigh the associated risks. **All resources are intended solely for scientific research and are prohibited from commercial use.**

 ## ❗️ Licenses
 This work is licensed under a Creative Commons Attribution- NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).